SussexPAL/PythonCrashCourse/Scripts/scope.md

 This is because 'bazz_var' is not global.
 We defined it in bazz, which means we can only use it in bazz.
 It's a 'local' variable.
 Once the program exits, or 'returns', out of a function, all local variables are cleared from memory.
 The program sort of 'forgets' them, because it assumes they're no longer needed.

-Py the time the program we just looked at gets to line 8 - the problem line - 'bazz_var' is gone.
+By the time the program we just looked at gets to line 8 - the problem line - 'bazz_var' is gone.
 It only ever existed inside bazz.

 So why does Python do this?
 Well, there are a few reasons.
 The main one is to save space and stop programs taking up too much memory when they run.
 All those variables and function definitions DO NEED to be stored somewhere.
 As programs can grow to be very large, with potentially hundreds of functions and thousands of variables, can you imagine if the computer had to hold onto all of them at once?
 Much better to only load them when they're needed, and clear them away once they're not.